HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 The cmdlets in the section provide some functionality used by Razl that could be useful in some scripts, but don't really fit into any specific category.

 #### Clear-RazlCache
-The Clear-RazlCache cmdlet executes a clear all Sitecore caches on the server.
+The Clear-RazlCache cmdlet clears all Sitecore caches on the server.
 Pleae note: This operation can cause performance degradation of the server while the cache is re-populating, and should be used with care.

 Summary of parameters:
 - **-Connection** [Required] - A connection to a server.